nappex/nappex.github.io/content/articles/Hardware/acer_V5_431.md

 There are several ways what someone wants to do at this point:

-    *1) Repair invoking boot settings and boot menu at start-up*
+1.v *Repair invoking boot settings and boot menu at start-up*

-        a) Update BIOS firmware
+> a.
+Update BIOS firmware

 or

-        b) Reset BIOS - I am not sure if this option can repair it...
+> b.
+Reset BIOS - I am not sure if this option can repair it...

-    *2) Save data from installed Windows 10
+2. *Save data from installed Windows 10*

-        a) Switch BIOS from Legacy mode back to UEFI (Acer Aspire V5 431)
+> a.
+Switch BIOS from Legacy mode back to UEFI (Acer Aspire V5 431)

 or

-        b) Mount Harddisk with windows in Linux or BSD and copy the data
+> b.
+Mount Harddisk with windows in Linux or BSD and copy the data

 or

-        c) Connect HDD with windows to another PC with any OS
+> c.
+Connect HDD with windows to another PC with any OS

 ## Repair invoking boot settings and boot menu at start-up